Tail Concerto: Plot and setting

 Tail Concerto is set in the Kingdom of Prairie, a floating archipelago populated by anthropomorphic dogs and cats.
 Animosity between the two species has led to a history of conflict, with dogs now representing the majority population.
 Due to its unique geographical configuration, the nation's inhabitants mostly commute by way of airships, and their society is characterized by steam-based technology and mysterious crystals culled from the ruins of an ancient civilization.

 The story revolves around a young canine police officer named Waffle, and begins as he investigates a public disturbance caused by the Black Cats Gang on one of Prairie's islands.
 He and the Black Cat's leader, Alicia, immediately recognize each other as childhood friends before she feigns ignorance and escapes.

 Waffle soon encounters the cats again after they kidnap the adventurous Princess Terria, and learn that they are seeking five special crystals that hold an unknown, potentially dangerous power.
 After speaking with his grandfather Russel, Waffle learns that the crystals once served as the power source for a colossal robot called the Iron Giant which nearly destroyed the world centuries ago in a great war.
-Thinking the cats want to revive the giant themselves, he discovers that the gang is unaware of the crystals' purpose, and were only gathering them on behalf of their financer and weapon supplier Fool, who tricked them with the promise of getting revenge on the dog people for years of prejudice.
+Thinking the cats want to revive the giant themselves, he discovers that the gang is unaware of the crystals' purpose, and were only gathering them on behalf of their financier and weapon supplier Fool, who tricked them with the promise of getting revenge on the dog people for years of prejudice.

 Fool successfully awakens the giant using the four gathered crystals and Alicia's pendant, a present from Waffle when they were both young, which is revealed to be the fifth.
 However, the robot turns on him immediately, and Alicia flies her hot air balloon inside the creature to get her pendant back.
 Waffle goes to rescue her, assisted by both the Black Cats and the princess's royal guard, Cyan, and manages to destroy the Giant's core while he and Alicia make their escape.
 In the end, Waffle takes Alicia back to his home to recover, and gives her back her pendant to reaffirm their friendship.